qinsong77/RN-Expo-Starter/README.md

 ## Step by steps

 1. `pnpm dlx create-expo-stack rn-expo-starter` for init commit
-2. perfect project init setting
+2. Perfect project init setting
-3. check the commit
+3. Check the commit
-4. Shadcn/ui theme and components
+4. Utilize Shadcn/ui theme and components

 ## How to update Expo and react-native